 It is then your employer’s responsibility to notify the North Carolina Industrial Commission.
 You can also file a Form 18 directly with the North Carolina Industrial Commission which will then send your employer’s insurance company notice of your claim.

 Be sure to include the date of your accident, your injuries, and a detailed account of what happened.

 In addition to reporting your injury/illness to your employer, you should also seek immediate medical attention.
 Your employer has the right to select the doctor who will provide your medical treatment for a work-related injury/illness.
 While you may visit your own doctor, you are required to see any doctor your employer designates.

 After receiving medical attention, it’s crucial to follow your doctor’s treatment orders.
 Failure to do so can jeopardize your workers’ comp benefits.

 If you’re struggling with any part of the workers’ compensation system or your claim has been rejected, it’s in your best interest to consult an attorney who is experienced in handling workers’ comp claims.

 Having the right attorney on your side can make all the difference in your claim.
 At Speaks Law Firm, our attorneys know the Wilmington workers’ comp laws and can ensure you aren’t taken advantage of by your employer or its insurance company.

 What’s more, we can handle all the paperwork and hassles of your claim so that you can focus on getting better.
 All you have to do is call us.

-While a lawyer isn’t required to file a claim, it can be incredibly beneficial.
+While a lawyer isn’t required to file a claim, it could potentially make the difference between receiving workers’ compensation or not.
 In some cases, insurance companies refuse to pay injured employees the benefits they deserve.
-If you have suffered a work-related illness or injury and are having trouble obtaining benefits, our Wilmington workers’ comp lawyers are here to help.
-We’ve helped countless injured workers in Wilmington and surrounding communities obtain the benefits they’re owed!
+If you have suffered a work-related illness or injury and are having trouble obtaining benefits, our Wilmington, NC, workers’ comp lawyers are here to help.
+We’ve helped countless injured workers in Wilmington and surrounding communities obtain the benefits they’re owed.